Overview

 Conclusion

-CRE advisors should consider RWI early in the transaction and set clear expectations in offering materials and negotiations.
+Real Assets advisors should consider RWI early in the transaction and set clear expectations in offering materials and negotiations.
 Engaging experienced RWI brokers, embedding expectations throughout the process, and preparing comprehensive diligence help unlock seller proceeds, streamline closings, and support competitive asset marketing.

 This material is provided for informational purposes only and does not constitute legal, tax, or insurance advice.
 Coverage is subject to the actual terms, conditions, and exclusions of the issued policy.
 Any examples are for illustrative purposes only and do not guarantee similar results.